Basic Analytical Chemistry

 Expected learning outcomes

-At the end of course the student will be able to carry out analytical determinations by acidimetric titration with indicators and with the use of pH meter and will also be able to construct a working curve for the quantitative determination of the protein content of an unknown solution, using a UV-VIS spectrometer.
+Specifically, by the end of the course, the student will be able to carry out analytical determinations by means of acid-base titrations (with indicators and/or using a pH meter) or chromatography (thin-layer and/or ion-exchange column chromatography); they will also be able to construct a calibration curve to quantitatively determine the protein content of an unknown solution.

-At the end of course the student will be able to carry out analytical determinations by acidimetric titration with indicators and with the use of pH meter and will also be able to construct a working curve for the quantitative determination of the protein content of an unknown solution, using a UV-VIS spectrometer.
+Specifically, by the end of the course, the student will be able to carry out analytical determinations by means of acid-base titrations (with indicators and/or using a pH meter) or chromatography (thin-layer and/or ion-exchange column chromatography); they will also be able to construct a calibration curve to quantitatively determine the protein content of an unknown solution.

 Lesson period: First semester